Travel Treasures How To Pick And Display Them

 It is officially summer and hopefully many of you will be travelling, if not this summer then sometime soon.
+But how To pick and display travel treasures?

 “Travel once a year to someplace you’ve never been before.” – Dalai Lama